droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Акт I - В туманы/Arc C - Into the Valley.md

 >
 > ***Morale.*** In a fight, Urwin would immediately attempt to defuse the situation, and attempt to flee if unsuccessful—though not before escorting anyone else out of harm's way.
 >
 > ***Relationships.*** Urwin is the father of Brom and Bray Martikov and the husband of Danika Dorakova.
 He is also the exiled son of Davian Martikov, and the beloved older brother of Adrian, Elvir, and Stefania Martikov.
-In addition to co-owning the Blue Water Inn, Urwin is the spymaster of the [[Lore of Barovia#Keepers of the Feather|Keepers of the Feather]].
+In addition to co-owning the Blue Water Inn, Urwin is the spymaster of the [[Лор Баровии#Keepers of the Feather|Keepers of the Feather]].

 > [!profile]+ **Profile: Danika Dorakova**
 >